UNCLASSIFIED (U)

 9 FAM 203.2-1 Refugee

-b.
-Visas 93: The spouse or child of an approved Form I-730 filed by the principal refugee is often referred to as a follow-to-join refugee (FTJ-R), or a “Visas 93” or V93 beneficiary.
+(1) What does Visas 93 mean?
+The spouse or child of an approved Form I-730 filed by the principal refugee is often referred to as a follow-to-join refugee (FTJ-R), or a “Visas 93” or V93 beneficiary.

 9 FAM 203.2-2 Asylee

 a.
-In General: An asylee is a noncitizen in the United States or at a port of entry who is found to be unable or unwilling to return to their country of nationality, or to seek the protection of that country because of persecution or a well-founded fear of persecution.
+In General: An asylee is a noncitizen in the United States who is found to be unable or unwilling to return to their country of nationality, or to seek the protection of that country because of persecution or a well-founded fear of persecution.
 Persecution or the fear thereof must be based on the individual's race, religion, nationality, membership in a particular social group, or political opinion.
+Persons who have ordered, incited, assisted, or otherwise participated in the persecution of others are excluded from the refugee definition.
 For persons with no nationality, the country of nationality is the country in which they last habitually resided.
-Asylees are eligible to adjust to lawful permanent resident (LPR) status after one year of continuous presence in the United States.
+Asylees are eligible to adjust to LPR status after one year of continuous presence in the United States.

 b.
 Applying for Asylum:

-(1) Affirmative Application: With a few exceptions, a person already in the United States may affirmatively apply for asylum irrespective of status.
-Decisions on whether to grant asylum to persons who have affirmatively filed an asylum application are made by U.S. Citizenship and Immigration Services (USCIS).
+(1) Affirmative Application: With a few exceptions, a noncitizen already in the United States may affirmatively apply for asylum irrespective of status.
+Decisions on whether to grant asylum to noncitizens who have affirmatively filed an asylum application are made by USCIS.

-(2) Defensive Application: The U.S. Department of Justice (DOJ), Executive Office for Immigration Review (EOIR) govern the adjudication of claims for asylum made defensively in removal proceedings before an immigration judge.
+(2) Defensive Application: The Executive Office for Immigration Review (EOIR) at DOJ governs the adjudication of applications for asylum made defensively in removal proceedings before an immigration judge.

 c.
 Visas 92: